LordSimal/cakephp-sentry/README.md

 CakePHP integration for Sentry.

+> [!NOTE]
-ℹ️ This is a refactored version of https://github.com/Connehito/cake-sentry to remove deprecation warnings introduced in CakePHP 4.4
+> This is a refactored version of https://github.com/Connehito/cake-sentry to remove deprecation warnings introduced in CakePHP 4.4.

-ℹ️ If you are using CakePHP 4.4+ please use the 1.x version of this plugin
+>

-ℹ️ If you are using CakePHP 3.x or 4.0 - 4.3 please use the plugin from Connehito linked above
+> If you are using CakePHP 3.x or 4.0 - 4.3 please use the plugin from Connehito linked above

 ## Requirements
 - PHP 8.1+